We invite you to support Tin Mountain Conservation Center and its mission in one of the following ways:

 Tin Mountain Conservation Center Endowment Fund: Many revenue sources fund the daily work of fulfilling Tin Mountain’s mission.
 One small but growing source is the Tin Mountain Conservation Center Endowment Fund.
 Early Tin Mountain supporters had the foresight to create the endowment fund anticipating its growth would provide important future support for environmental education programs.
 As the principal grows, so too does the interest generated to support Tin Mountain programs.
 Donations to the Endowment Foundation remain a living legacy, ensuring that Tin Mountain Conservation Center will exist in perpetuity for hundreds of thousands of people to enjoy.

 Annual Fund Donations: Your donation to the annual fund supports the general operations of Tin Mountain Conservation Center.
 Each fall, the Annual Fund Drive is launched inviting community members to show their support by making a tax-deductible contribution of any amount.

-Company Matching Gifts Program: Does you company have a matching gifts program?
+Company Matching Gifts Program: Does your company have a matching gifts program?
 If so, your donation could be doubled by simply completing your company’s necessary paperwork for your matching gifts program.

-Planned Giving: Tin Mountain Conservation Center will work to recognize and honor special donors who wish to make a planned gift.
-Planned giving is a donation to a charity that is coordinated with financial and estate planning to serve both philanthropic and personal needs.
+Planned Giving: the Barbara Rockwell Henry Legacy Society: Tin Mountain Conservation Center will work to recognize and honor special donors who wish to make a planned gift.
+The Legacy Society is a donation to a charity that is coordinated with financial and estate planning to serve both philanthropic and personal needs.
 It can incorporate many different kinds of financial and tax benefits for the donor.

 In-Kind Donations and Our Wish List: In-kind donations of items that you believe we could use are always welcomed and appreciated.
 Please be in touch with us and we will determine if that/those item(s) are on our wish list.
 Your donation is tax-deductible and will help us continue our environmental education and preservation programs.